 Cancer that develops in a testicle is called testicular cancer or cancer of the testis.
 Usually only one testicle is affected, but in some cases both.
 About 90 to 95 per cent of testicular cancers start in the cells that develop into sperm – these are known as germ cells.

 Compared with other types of cancer, testicular cancer is rare.
-But testicular cancer is the second most common cancer in young men (aged 18 to 39) excluding non-melanoma skin cancer.
+But testicular cancer is the second most common cancer in young people (aged 18 to 39) excluding non-melanoma skin cancer.
 However, this form of cancer is highly treatable, even when cancer has spread beyond the testicle.

 Germ cell tumours are the most common testicular cancers.
 Under a microscope there are two main types that are quite different when observed – seminoma and non-seminoma cells.
-Seminoma cells usually occur in men aged 25-45 but can also occur in men over the age of 60.
+Seminoma cells usually occur in men aged 25-45 but can also occur in people over the age of 60.
 This form of testicular cancer develops more slowly than non-seminoma cancers.
-The faster developing, rarer form of testicular cancer occurs in younger men in their late teens and early 20s.
+The faster developing, rarer form of testicular cancer occurs in younger people in their late teens and early 20s.

 Testicular cancer may cause no symptoms.
 The most common symptom is a painless swelling or a lump in a testicle.

 - Change in the size or shape of the testicle;

 - Pain or ache in the lower abdomen, the testicle or scrotum;

 - Back pain;